 As phosphorus loadings increase, it is likely that water quality degradation will accelerate, resulting in unpleasant consequences such as profuse algae growth or algal blooms.
-Algal blooms, overabundant aquatic plants, and the presence of nuisance/exotic species, such as Eurasian watermilfoil, purple loosestrife, and curlyleaf pondweed, interfere with ecological function as well as recreational and aesthetic uses of waterbodies.
+Algal blooms, overabundant aquatic plants, and the presence of nuisance/exotic species, such as Eurasian watermilfoil, purple loosestrife, and curlyleaf pondweed, interfere with ecological function as well as recreational and aesthetic uses of water bodies.
 Phosphorus loadings must often be reduced to control or reverse water quality degradation.

 The Minnesota Pollution Control Agency (MPCA) is the state regulatory agency primarily tasked with protecting and improving water quality in Minnesota.
-In its enforcement of the federal Clean Water Act (CWA), the MPCA administers the Municipal Separate Storm Sewer System (MS4) permit program (see Section 5.1.3.3).
+In its enforcement of the federal Clean Waters Act (CWA), the MPCA administers the Municipal Separate Storm Sewer System (MS4) permit program (see Section 5.1.3.3).
 All BCWMC member cities are required to maintain an MS4 permit from the MPCA and annually submit an MS4 report to the MPCA.
 The numerous and expanded requirements of the MPCA's MS4 permit present opportunities for the BCWMC to cooperate with member cities to prevent redundancy in implementing or reporting on activities related to water quality.

-In administering the CWA in Minnesota, the MPCA also maintains a list of impaired waters (see Section 2.7.2.1).
-The MPCA performs Total Maximum Daily Load (TMDL) studies to address impaired waters.
+In administering the CWA in Minnesota, the MCPA also maintains a list of impaired waters (see Section 2.7.2.1).
 A watershed restoration and protection strategy (WRAPS) is similar to a TMDL and may examine other waterbodies in the watershed in addition to impaired waterbodies.
 Both TMDLs and WRAPSs may result in implementation plans to address water quality issues of the affected waterbodies.
 Future TMDL and/or WRAPS implementation presents an opportunity for the BCWMC to coordinate water quality improvement efforts between the member cities, especially for waterbodies with intercommunity drainage areas.

 Improving and protecting water quality is a primary focus of the BCWMC.
 Prior to the development of this Plan, the BCWMC and its member cities implemented several projects aimed at improving water quality (see Table 5-5).
-During the development of this Plan, the BCWMC, member cities, and other stakeholders identified the following issues/opportunities (see Appendix D - Gaps Analysis):
+During the development of this Plan, the BCWMC, member cities, and other stakeholders identified the following issues/opportunities (see Appendix C- Gaps Analysis):

-- Lack of consistency between BCWMC water quality standards ("Level I") and other applicable standards, such as the MS4 permit - Updates needed in the list of acceptable best management practices (BMPs) in the BCWMC Requirements for Improvements and Development (BCWMC Requirements document, see Appendix H) - Interest in implementing an infiltration performance standard - Need for additional clarity in Total Maximum Daily Load (TMDL) study roles - Maintenance responsibilities for water quality improvement projects - Exploring partnerships for water quality monitoring waterbodies in the watershed.
-Reducing stormwater runoff volumes, contaminants, and algal blooms were viewed by the public as having the most positive impact on water quality.
+- Lack of consistency between BCWMC water quality standards ("Level I") and other applicable standards such as the MS4 permit - Updates needed in the list of acceptable BMPs in the BCWMC Requirements for Improvements and Development (BCWMC Requirements document) - Interest in implementing an infiltration performance standard - Need for additional clarity in Total Maximum Daily Load (TMDL) study roles - Maintenance responsibilities for water quality improvement projects - Exploring partnerships for water quality monitoring

+In addition to the Gaps Analysis, the public weighed in on water quality issues through the WAVE.
+Survey respondents ranked water pollution, water clarity, and sedimentation among their highest concerns for water bodies in the watershed.
+Reducing stormwater runoff volumes, contaminants and algal blooms were viewed by the public as having the most positive impact on water quality.
 When prioritizing issues at the Watershed Summit, the public ranked the effects of stormwater runoff and degraded water quality as the 3rd and 4th highest priorities, respectively.
-Meanwhile, the BCWMC Commissioners, TAC members, and technical partners ranked the effects of stormwater runoff and degraded water quality as 3rd highest priorities, respectively.
+Meanwhile, the BCWMC Commissioners, Technical Advisory Committee (TAC) members, and technical partners ranked the effects of stormwater runoff and degraded water quality as their 1st and 3rd highest priorities, respectively (see Appendix D).